 If you simply used your savings to overpay on a standard, non-offset mortgage, you wouldn’t be able to get this money back.

 While offset deals can look tempting, their biggest downside is that the rates charged on this kind of mortgage are usually higher than those on standard mortgages.

 The margin between offsets and standard mortgages has narrowed in recent years, but it’s still worth doing the sums before applying for this kind of deal, so you can be certain you’re going to be better off with an offset.

 Always compare lots of different mortgages and rates, remembering to factor any arrangement fees into the cost.
-The more savings you have, the greater than chance that an offset will be the best option.
-But if you’re in any doubt, it’s probably worth having a chat with an mortgage broker who can help pick the right deal for you.
+The more savings you have, the greater the chance that an offset will be the best option.
+But if you’re in any doubt, it’s probably worth having a chat with a mortgage broker who can help pick the right deal for you.